-Undergraduate students must have a passing score on the ATI comprehensive examination administered in NURS 4219 for 2° w BSN students.
-If a student is not successful on the examination, he/she will be required to complete a prescribed remediation program and to repeat the examination.
-If the student is not successful on the second attempt, he/she will not be allowed to graduate that semester and will receive an incomplete (I) in NURS4219.
+Undergraduate (prelicensure) students must have a passing score on the ATI comprehensive examination administered in NURS 4219.
+If the student is not successful on the examination, he/she will be required to complete a prescribed remediation program and to repeat the examination.
+If the student is not successful on the second attempt, he/she will be required to meet with the Department Chair to determine next steps in progression.